Map example specification

 Section titled “Lifecycle”Mobile examples keep runtime and map state alive across brief disappear and background transitions.
 They tear down only on view destruction or app termination.

 Track view visibility and app foreground separately.
-Run the display-paced host loop only while the view is visible and the app is in the foreground.
+Run the display-paced render loop only while the view is visible and the app is in the foreground.
+The runtime loop keeps running across these transitions, so loading continues while the view is off screen.

 | Transition | Behavior |